yosemiteyss/flutter_volume_controller/README.md

 ```

 #### Set Mute
-- On Android and iOS, we set the volume to either minimum or maximum level.
+- On Android and iOS, we either set the volume to zero or revert to the previous level.
 - On macOS, Windows, Linux, we control the mute switch.
 Volume will be restored once it's unmuted.
 ```dart
 await FlutterVolumeController.setMute(true);